FOrmyown/coroutines/README.md

 FrameUpdatePoint updater = new FrameUpdatePoint(
         "MyCoroutine",// class name to intercept
         1191091979,   // method ID to intercept
-        0,            // continuation point to intercept
+        0,            // suspendableContext point to intercept
         (frame, mode) -> {
             // Read in old variables and compute the missing variable int[] ints = frame.getVariables().getInts();